Axion dark matter searches from the standard halo over the tidal stream to the big flow: DAQ efficiency

-The frequency down conversion to IF introduces unwanted image backgrounds which can be removed with an image rejection mixer.
-The working IF range for the image rejection mixers~\cite{POLYPHASE} used in ref.~\cite{12TB-PRL} is 10$\sim$50~MHz which does not fit to the IF of 1~MHz for this work.
-The IQ (in-phase and quadrature) mixer~\cite{POLYPHASE} is known to work for an IF value down to 100~kHz, and the image backgrounds can be removed with a proper signal processing combining I and Q signals from the IQ mixer.
-Therefore, the two parallel channels on the fast digitizer have to be employed for the processing of the I and Q signals from the IQ mixer.
-The $\epsilon_{\rm DAQ}$ was then estimated in the same way used in ref.~\cite{JINST-DAQ} only when the IQ mixer and the two parallel channels were used, which is shown in figure~\ref{FIG:DAQEFFI}.
-The data acquisition and transfer time for a single power spectrum is about 40~s and the online FFT time for 250M ADC data points from the two parallel channels is about 25~s.
-Because the next DAQ for the next resonance frequency step can simultaneously start with the last FFT in the current DAQ process, the time for the last FFT does not contribute to the $\epsilon_{\rm DAQ}$~\cite{JINST-DAQ}.
+Our sampling rate of 3.125~MSamples/s introduces the signal aliasing from frequencies higher than about 1.56~MHz according to the Nyquist rate~\cite{NYQUIST} and this can be avoided using a commercial low pass filter, e.g., LPF-B0R8+~\cite{MINICIRCUIT}.
+The filter works well up to 1.1~MHz which is low enough to prevent the signal aliasing from frequencies above $\sim$1.56~MHz.
+The frequency down conversion to IF also introduces unwanted image backgrounds which can be removed with an image rejection mixer.
+The working IF range for the image rejection mixer IRM0622B~\cite{POLYPHASE} used in refs.~\cite{12TB-PRL, 12TB-PRD} is 10$\sim$50~MHz which does not fit to the IF of 1~MHz for this work.
+The IQ (in-phase and quadrature) mixer QD0622B~\cite{POLYPHASE} is known to work for an IF value down to 100~kHz without introducing the potential IQ imbalance, and the image backgrounds can be removed with a proper signal processing combining I and Q signals from the IQ mixer.\footnote{Note the IQ mixer and low pass filter were not directly used in this work and they are suggestions to figure out the addressed problems raised from the choice of such a low sampling rate.} Therefore, the two parallel channels on the fast digitizer have to be employed for the processing of the I and Q signals from the IQ mixer.
+The $\epsilon_{\rm DAQ}$ was then estimated in the same way used in ref.~\cite{JINST-DAQ} only when the IQ mixer and the two parallel channels were used, but the error estimation was done differently.
+Since our $\epsilon_{\rm DAQ}$ does not follow the binomial statistics,\footnote{We used binomial statistics in our previous study~\cite{JINST-DAQ} which led to the overestimated $\epsilon_{\rm DAQ}$ errors.} the $\epsilon_{\rm DAQ}$ error was estimated by checking the DAQ processing time for every individual power spectra.
+The deviation was at an order of 0.01\% which is also consistent with the variance associated with 250M ADC data points per individual power spectrum.
+Therefore, such small error bars were not shown (were ignored) in figure~\ref{FIG:DAQEFFI}.
+The data acquisition time is 40~s with $\Delta f=0.025$~Hz and the online FFT time for 250M ADC data points from the two parallel channels is about 25~s.
+Hence, an extra 15~s is available and can be allocated for the digitizer-to-memory transfer of the ADC data and writing the FFT output to disk without any loss to the $\epsilon_{\rm DAQ}$~\cite{JINST-DAQ}.\footnote{The ADC data was not saved to disk.} Because the next DAQ for the next resonance frequency step can simultaneously start with the last FFT in the current DAQ process, the time for the last FFT does not contribute to the $\epsilon_{\rm DAQ}$~\cite{JINST-DAQ}.
 For taking 13 power spectra, the $\epsilon_{\rm DAQ}$ is, therefore, over 99\% and marked as the solid rectangle in figure~\ref{FIG:DAQEFFI}.
-If the case an IF of 10.7~MHz is retained, the data acquisition and transfer time for a single spectrum is also about 40~s ignoring the data transfer time.
-However, online FFTs for 2G ADC data points provided by a sampling rate of 25~MSamples/s need about 200~s.
-The expected $\epsilon_{\rm DAQ}$ is then at most 20\% which is hardly accepted in general, making the choice of an IF of 1~MHz unavoidable.
+Even for a higher IF, the data acquisition time is 40~s for $\Delta f=0.025$~Hz.
+However, if we were to take data for the higher resolution of $\Delta f=0.025$~Hz for an IF of 10.7~MHz, online FFTs for 2G ADC data points provided by a sampling rate of 25 MSamples/s will need about 200~s.
+The expected $\epsilon_{\rm DAQ}$ for this case is at most 20\% even ignoring the ADC and FFT data transfers.
+Such a low $\epsilon_{\rm DAQ}$ is hardly accepted in general, and thus lowering the IF from 10.7~MHz to 1~MHz is unavoidable.